Bambi Harpers Clutch

 Description

-A plastic hard-shell clutch wrapped in a high-gloss vinyl print of the Harper’s Bazaar Australia December 2010 cover—Bambi Northwood-Blyth photographed at the height of her predicted “next-supermodel” ascent.
-The interior is lined in black synthetic fabric with minimal signs of wear.
-A glossy PU patent strap fastens the closure with a snap button, and a detachable gold-tone chain offers optional shoulder carry.
+Plastic hard-shell clutch wrapped in a high-gloss vinyl print of the Harper’s Bazaar Australia December 2010 cover, featuring Bambi Northwood-Blyth.
+The interior is lined in black synthetic fabric with minimal signs of use.
+A PU patent strap secures the snap closure, and a detachable gold-tone chain allows for shoulder carry.

 Details